replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/05-downloading-and-installing/assignment.md

 The installer starts by converting the machine you're running on into a single node Kubernetes cluster.
-It will then install several components that support Embedded Cluster operation, including the Admin Console that you'll use to complete the installation.
+It will then install several components that support Embedded Cluster operation, including the Admin Console that you'll use to configure and install the application.
 You'll see a message and a spinner as each step runs, replacing it with a checkmark when it completes.

 ```